 ABIP: PROTECT YOUR LICENSE WITH THE ALTERNATIVE BROADCAST INSPECTION PROGRAM

-- Contact with the NMBA by completing and signing an agreement for an inspection and paying the appropriate fee*.
+- Contact with the NMBA by completing and signing an agreement for an inspection.
+First-time participants will be asked to pay a deposit of $500 which is refundable upon the stations’ compliance.

 - Upon the execution of the contract, the NMBA will notify the FCC that an inspection is pending.
 For a period of 150 days from the date of the agreement you will not be subject to a random inspection.

-- At a time convenient for both you and the inspector, your station will be inspected following a specific, FCC prepared checklist.
+- At a time convenient for both you and the NMBA inspector, your station will be assessed following general FCC guidelines.

 - The inspection will take four to six hours depending on the complexity of your operation – Stand-alone FM, Directional AM or Television Station.
 Any areas found not in compliance will be brought to your attention at the time of inspection.

-- Shortly after the inspection, your will receive a complete and confidential report detailing our findings, including violations and advisories, if any, and the forfeiture amount that may have been levied had it been an FCC inspection.
+- Shortly after the inspection, your will receive a complete and confidential report detailing the findings of the NMBA inspector, including violations and advisories, if any, and the forfeiture amount that may have been levied had it been an FCC inspection.

 EAS: WHAT YOU NEED AT YOUR STATION